 Isabella Plantation is a stunning 40 acre woodland garden set within a Victorian plantation in the centre of London’s Richmond Park.
-In this post on Isabella Plantation Richmond Park, I’ll share the latest spring updates to see the azaleas and rhododendrons in bloom and general tips for visiting year round.
+In this post on spring at Isabella Plantation Richmond Park, I’ll share information about seeing the azaleas and rhododendrons in bloom and general tips for visiting year round.

 First opened to the public in 1953, Isabella Plantation is classified as part of the broader parkland Site of Special Scientific Interest (SSSI) and is run on organic principles with wildlife in mind.
 While Isabella Plantation was first enclosed in 1831, some trees in the garden, ancient oak pollards, pre-date the enclosure in 1637.

 This beautiful woodland garden is well known for its evergreen azaleas that line the ponds and streams.
 Isabella Plantation also contains large and important collections of rhododendrons, camellias and magnolias.
 Bluebells flower in naturalised drifts around the woodland garden.

 While Isabella Plantation is wonderful to visit year round, the woodland garden is particularly well known as one of the best places to visit in London for spring flowers.
 The best time to visit Isabella Plantation to see the evergreen azaleas and rhododendrons at their peak of flower is late April and early to mid May, when the woodland garden bursts into a riot of colour with beautiful shades of pink, red and purple.